HOW IT ALL BEGAN

 1865 - One day in WerkenThe brewing dynasty starts with the founder Amandus Vanhonsebrouck.
-He was the mayor of the village of Werken, where he owned a farm that included a dairy, a brewery and a distillery.
+He is the mayor of the village of Werken, where he owns a farm that includes a dairy, a brewery and a distillery.
 After his sudden death in 1865, Emile - one of the ten children - succeeds him as both brewer and mayor.

-1900 - Sint Jozef brewery is bornTogether with his wife Louise De Poorter, Emile moves into the family farm in Werken.
+1900 - The Sint Jozef brewery is bornTogether with his wife Louise De Poorter, Emile moves into the family farm in Werken.
 However, Louise does not get on with her mother-in-law.
-The young couple decide to leave the village of Werken to start up their own brewerie.
-In 1900 the Van Honsebrouck - De Poorters move into a modest farm on the outskirts of Ingelmunster, the birth place of Louise.
+The young couple decide to leave the village of Werken to start up their own brewery.
+In 1900 the Van Honsebrouck - De Poorters move into a modest farm in Ingelmunster, the birth place of Louise.
 The Sint Jozef brewery is born.

 1922 - After the First World WarAs the mother of five children, Louise also manages to run the brewery successfully.
 It turns out that her husband Emile is not cut out to be in charge of a brewery.
 When Emile is almost eighty years old, Louise decides to leave the brewery to their son Paul.
 Together with his brother Ernest, he manages to keep the brewery going after the destruction wrought by the First World War.

 1930 - Expansion of the breweryThe brothers are ambitious and manage to expand the brewery with a new four-storey building.
 The new building comprises a maltings, water basins and storage facilities for barley.
 The ground floor becomes a storage room for barrels: fifteen foeders with a capacity of 180 to 250 hectoliters each.
 The renovations are accompanied by the launch of an aged brown beer that quickly gains popularity.